yashaka/selene/README.md

 Concise API for Selenium in Python + Ajax support + PageObjects + Widgets (Selenide/Capybara + Widgeon alternative)

+NOTE: This is still a pre-alpha version with some critical issues, it is NOT READY to be used on a real project.

 ## Installation

     pip install selene